Mohsnmonji/mohsnmonji.github.io/about-me.md

   <h4>1.
 Intersectionality and Mental Health</h4>
   <p>
-    I draw on BIPOC feminist thought - particularly intersectionality- to examine how racism, sexism, and other forms of social inequality intersect and shape mental health outcomes.
+    I draw on BIPOC feminist and queer thought - particularly intersectionality- to examine how racism, sexism, and other forms of social inequality intersect and shape mental health outcomes.
 I am particularly interested in the epistemological implications of intersectionality for population health research, especially in relation to mental health outcomes.
   </p>

   <h4>2.
 Settler Colonialism and Health Governance</h4>